cinnamonmanrng/cooking_chef/README.md

 - Fixed: Issue where selling a recipe would give you a decimal number from the xp amount
 - Fixed: Player will no longer be given a special recipe when they have no other recipes in their inventory
 - Special Recipe: Even though you can select an item before cooking a special recipe, it will not use the item if you do not have the correct ingredients cooked to cook that recipe
-### Build 3 / MacOS
-- Updated MacOS version to align with the windows version of the game, the changes are the same so the patch notes for the windows version are inclusive of the MacOS version.
 </br>
 Thank you for reading this and downloading my game, I hope you enjoy it :smiley: